crcx/parable/docs/stdlib.md

     pointer -- number

-## array-length
+## array-from-quote

-Return the length of an array.
+Execute code in slice, and return an array constructed from the values in it.

-    pointer -- number
+    pointer -- pointer

 ## array-reduce